fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 > **[ESLint](http://eslint.org)** is the linter of choice for ES6 code.
 A linter gives you recommendations about code formatting, which enforces style consistency in your code, and code you share with your team.
 It's also a great way to learn about JavaScript by making mistakes that ESLint will catch.

 ESLint works with *rules*, and there are [many of them](http://eslint.org/docs/rules/).
 Instead of configuring the rules we want for our code ourselves, we will use the config created by Airbnb.
-This config uses a few plugins, so we need to install those as well.
+This config uses a few plugins so we need to install those as well.

 Check out Airbnb's most recent [instructions](https://www.npmjs.com/package/eslint-config-airbnb) to install the config package and all its dependencies correctly.